corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 ## Update Kafka Topics

 Corda 5.2.1 introduces new Kafka topic configurations, including changes to ACLs.
 While the Corda CLI tool can automatically apply these changes to a running Kafka deployment, customers may prefer not to manage Kafka indirectly through the Corda CLI.
-Instead, the tool provides parsable information about the required Kafka topic configurations, allowing users to manage their Kafka instances themselves.
+Instead, the Corda CLI tool provides parsable information about the required Kafka topic configurations, allowing users to manage their Kafka instances themselves.
 This section provides instructions for both alternatives.

 ### Self Managed Kafka Updates

 There is no “SQL script” equivalent for Kafka for Corda Operators to review.
-Instead, the Corda tool can generate a YAML file that describes how to set up the Kafka deployment.
+Instead, the Corda CLI tool can generate a YAML file that describes how to set up the Kafka deployment.

 The YAML file is self-explanatory and can be easily read by a human or imported into various third-party tools that automate Kafka topic changes.
 To generate the YAML file for importing into another tool or for manual administration, use the `preview` and `create` sub-commands of the Corda CLI `topic`command: